 Oral appliances, commonly known as sleep apnoea/snoring mouth guards, are now regarded by sleep physicians, and experts in the field, as the best available treatment for overcoming snoring and, along with the CPAP machine, one of the two main treatments for sleep apnoea.

 The main difference to CPAP is that oral appliances are far more comfortable, easy to use and travel with.

 Many people diagnosed with sleep apnoea are not able to use the CPAP machine and are not receiving treatment.
 Oral appliances are now the proven alternative.

-We can assist with available treatment options including CPAP and oral appliance devices that are best suited for you.
+We can assist with oral appliance devices that are best suited for you.